TammoLossau/tammolossau.github.io/_pages/teaching-dossier.md

   - "/td.html"
 ---

-This site serves as a supplement to job applications -- please do not circulate this link to anyone not involved in the relevant job search.
+This site serves as a supplement to my job applications.
+Please do not circulate this link to anyone not involved in the relevant job search.
 See also my public [teaching page](http://tammolossau.com/teaching/).

 ### Teaching Dossier